antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 ## Transform

-**Transform** will change the display form of data and marks, and is mostly used for data analysis.
+**Transform** changes the presentation of data and marks, mainly used for data analysis.

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';